My autistic child won’t sleep

 Sleep problems and Autism

 It is very common for people with autism to have sleep issues.
-Our biggest issue with my son was / is a difficulty falling asleep.
+Our biggest issue with my son was and is a difficulty falling asleep.

 Melatonin is a hormone that is released by the brain to control your daily sleep and wake cycle.
 It is thought that patterns of melatonin secretion may be irregular in children on the autistic spectrum and it can be produced at the wrong time of day.